Seven pupils turn up to school affected by Covid-19 after department ordered it to reopen

 Acting principal Elaine O’Malley described the instruction by the department as ‘disappointing’.
 Photograph: iStock

-As the principal of Claremorris Boys National School in Co Mayo, Mark Loftus, is in isolation, permanent teacher Elaine O’Malley has taken over as acting principal.
+As Mark Loftus, principal of Claremorris Boys National School in Co Mayo is in isolation, permanent teacher Elaine O’Malley has taken over as acting principal.

-Ms O’Malley told The Irish Times the school will be remaining open until the Christmas break as ordered to do so by the Department of Education.
+Ms O’Malley told The Irish Times the school will be remaining open until the Christmas break as ordered, by the Department of Education.

 The school informed parents on Thursday night it was to close on Friday (December 11th) until January 5th due to a dozen cases of coronavirus among its pupils.